pflarue/ardop/docs/Troubleshooting.md

 Please be sure to include your log files

-### Terminology used in this document

-# Terminology used in this document
+## Terminology used in this document

 | Term | Definition |
 |------|------------|